Lethabo Motsoaledi has a Message for Young Women who Want to Go into Tech

 One of the first innovations they developed is what they have dubbed the ‘hourglass’, an interactive tech-enabled art piece that helps corporates encourage and track participation in Employee Volunteerism Programmes (EVPs) through an Internet of Things (IoT) platform.
 The project is now powered by Vodacom.

-Their use of 3D technology also managed to catch the attention of Pampers who they partnered with to create framed 3D baby ultrasound scan prints, ‘Hello Baby 3D Prints’.
+Their use of 3D technology also managed to catch the attention of Pampers whom they partnered to create framed 3D baby ultrasound scan prints, ‘Hello Baby 3D Prints’.
 They also partnered with Netcare for their ‘Hello Baby Family Journal’ that was a hit at last year’s Mama Magic expo.

 Creating impact